-PROXY

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF BRIGHTCOVE INC.
+PROXY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF BRIGHTCOVE INC.

-The undersigned hereby appoints Jeff Ray, Robert Noreck and David Plotkin as proxies and attorneys-in-fact of the undersigned, each with the power to act without the other and with the power of substitution and hereby authorizes them to represent and vote all the shares of common stock of Brightcove Inc. (the "Company"), standing in the name of the undersigned on April 11, 2019, with all powers which the undersigned would possess if present at the Annual Meeting of Stockholders of the Company to be held on May 7, 2019 or at any adjournment or postponement thereof.
-Receipt of this Notice of the 2019 Annual Meeting of Stockholders and Proxy Statement and the 2018 Annual Report is hereby acknowledged.
+The undersigned hereby appoints Jeff Ray, Robert Noreck and David Plotkin as proxies and attorneys-in-fact of the undersigned, each with the power to act without the other and with the power of substitution and hereby authorizes them to represent and vote all the shares of common stock of Brightcove Inc. (the "Company"), standing in the name of the undersigned on March 20, 2020, with all powers which the undersigned would possess if present at the Annual Meeting of Stockholders of the Company to be held on April 28, 2020 or at any adjournment or postponement thereof.
+Receipt of this Notice of the 2020 Annual Meeting of Stockholders and Proxy Statement and the 2019 Annual Report is hereby acknowledged.

-In order for your vote to be submitted by this proxy, you must (i) properly complete the telephone or Internet voting instructions no later than 11:59 P.M.
-Eastern Time on May 6, 2019 or (ii) properly complete and return this proxy card so your vote is received prior to the vote at the 2019 Annual Meeting of Stockholders of the Company.
-Submitting your proxy by mail, via the Internet or by telephone will not affect your right to vote in person should you decide to attend the 2019 Annual Meeting of Stockholders of the Company.
+In order for your vote to be submitted by this proxy, you must (i) properly complete the Internet voting instructions no later than 11:59 P.M.
+Eastern Time on April 27, 2020 or (ii) properly complete and return this proxy card so your vote is received prior to the vote at the 2020 Annual Meeting of Stockholders of the Company.

-Address Change/ Comments
+Address Changes/Comments: